vivaccar/vivaccar/README.md

 </p>

 </div>
-- 👋 I am Brazilian :brazil:, and I live in Porto, Portugal :portugal:.\n
-- 👀 I am studying programming at 42Porto school.\n
-- 🌱 I’m currently learning C, C++, Python.\n
-- 📫 You can find me on Instagram @vinihehn or on LinkedIn at www.linkedin.com/in/vinicius-vaccari.

 <!---
 vivaccar/vivaccar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.